galaxyproject/training-material/topics/tool-generators/slides/introduction.md

  - Who might want to use the ToolFactory for quick tools from scripts?
  - How can I get the ToolFactory working since it should not be on a public server?

-title: "Introduction to simple tools from scripts using a Galaxy tool generator"
+title: "Using a Galaxy tool generator for tools from simple scripts"
 type: tutorial_hands_on
 key_points:
   - "The ToolFactory can turn working command line scripts into proper Galaxy tools"